t-jacob/COVID-relational-db-webapp/README.md

   where the sample was obtained from.

 ## Additional Information for Running the Application<a name="Info"></a>
-The application requires running the scripts `DemoApplication_finalProject.java` (included in the repository), as well as `application.properties` (not included in the repository).
+The application requires running the scripts `/src/main/java/finalProject/DemoApplication_finalProject.java` as well as `/src/main/resources/application.properties`.
 These two scripts enable connection to the server via the internet.

 ### A note about `application.properties`
 For this project to run as intended, we made the following changes in `application.properties`:
+* The MySQL connection was established by setting `dbDesign` as both the username and password.
+Please change the username and password found in `application.properties` to match the user credentials used to connect to MySQL.
 * we set `spring.jpa.hibernate.ddl-auto` equal to `none`, instead of `update`
   * this was done to prevent the creation of new SQL tables in our database and to prevent currently existing tables from being modified.